Baked tortillas hold the same appeal as their fried counterparts in this tostada recipe — they're crunchy and delicious!

-Meanwhile, in a medium nonstick saucepan, cook the turkey over medium-high heat for 3 to 4 minutes, or until no longer pink, stirring occasionally to turn and break up the turkey.
-Transfer the turkey to a plate.
+Meanwhile, in a medium nonstick saucepan, cook the turkey, chili powder, cumin, and coriander over medium-high heat for 5 to 6 minutes, or until the turkey is no longer pink, stirring occasionally to turn and break up the turkey.

-In a large nonstick saucepan, cook the beans and water over medium-high heat for 5 minutes, or until heated through.
-Using a potato masher, coarsely mash the beans until they’re the consistency of refried beans.
+Add the beans and water to the turkey.
+Cook for 5 minutes, or until the beans are heated through.
+Using a potato masher. coarsely mash the beans and turkey together.
 Remove from the heat.
-Stir in the ground turkey.

 To assemble the tostadas, spread the bean and turkey mixture over each tortilla.
 Spoon the salsa over all.